Armero tragedy: Legacy

 Nevado del Ruiz continues to pose a serious threat to nearby towns and villages.
 Of the threats, the one with the most potential for danger is that of small-volume eruptions, which can destabilize glaciers and trigger lahars.
 Although much of the volcano's glacier mass has retreated, a significant volume of ice still sits atop Ruiz and other volcanoes in the Ruiz–Tolima massif.
 Melting just ten percent of the ice would produce lahars with a volume of up to 200 e6m3 – similar to the lahar that destroyed Armero in 1985.
 In just hours, these lahars can travel up to 100 km along river valleys.

 Estimates show that up to 500,000 people living in the Combeima, Chinchiná, Coello-Toche, and Guali valleys are at risk, with 100,000 individuals being considered to be at high risk.
 Lahars pose a threat to the nearby towns of Honda, Mariquita, Chinchiná, Ambalema, Herveo, Villa Hermosa, Puerto Salgar and La Dorada.
 Although small eruptions are more likely, the two-million-year eruptive history of the Ruiz–Tolima massif includes numerous large eruptions, indicating that the threat of a large eruption cannot be ignored.
 A large eruption would have more widespread effects, including the potential closure of Bogotá's airport due to ashfall.

 As the Armero tragedy was exacerbated by the lack of early warnings, unwise land use, and the unpreparedness of nearby communities, the Colombian government created a special program, the Oficina Nacional para la Atención de Desastres (National Office for Disaster Preparedness), now known as the Dirección de Prevención y Atención de Desastres (Directorate for Disaster Prevention and Preparedness) – to prevent such incidents in the future.

 All Colombian cities were directed to promote prevention planning to mitigate the consequences of natural disasters, and evacuations due to volcanic hazards have been carried out.
 About 2,300 people living along five nearby rivers were evacuated when Nevado del Ruiz erupted again in 1989.
 When another Colombian volcano, Nevado del Huila, erupted in April 2008, thousands of people were evacuated because volcanologists worried that the eruption could be another "Nevado del Ruiz".

 The lessons from the Armero tragedy have inspired a lahar warning system for Mt.
 Rainier in Washington State, which has a similar potential for lahars.

-Armero was never rebuilt after the tragedy.
-Instead, the survivors were relocated to the towns of Guayabal and Lérida, rendering Armero a ghost town.